arctern-io/arctern-bootcamp/shtruck_en/README.md

 road_codes, road_uniques = pd.factorize(all_roads)
 ```

-Show the road data of all passing trucks and the percentage:
+Show the road data of all passing trucks and the corresponding percentage:

 ```python
 print(len(road_uniques))